taed2-2425q1-gced-upc/TAED2_DataExplorers/docs/model_card.md

 ### Training Data

-The model was trained on a diverse dataset of landscape images, containing buildings, forests, glaciers, mountains, seas, and streets.
-For more details, please refer to the dataset card (posar link).
+The model was trained on the Intel Image Classification dataset, which contains over 14000 landscape images categorized into six classes: buildings, forests, glaciers, mountains, seas, and streets.
+For more details, please refer to the [dataset card](https://github.com/taed2-2425q1-gced-upc/TAED2_DataExplorers/blob/main/docs/dataset_card.md).

 ### Training Procedure

+#### Preprocessing:
+The preprocessing workflow establishes paths for training, testing, and prediction datasets, and maps each landscape category to a numeric code.
+It resizes all images to 100x100 pixels, collects images and labels into lists, and converts these lists into Numpy arrays, which are then saved in `.npy` format for efficient future use.

-#### Preprocessing [optional]
+#### Training overview:
+The `train.py` script trains a convolutional neural network (CNN) for image classification using MLflow for experiment tracking and logging.
+It loads preprocessed training data from `.npy` files, constructs and compiles the CNN, and tracks carbon emissions during training.
+After training, the model is saved as a pickle file for future use.

 #### Training Hyperparameters

-#### Speeds, Sizes, Times [optional]
+- `Batch Size`: 64
+- `Epochs`: 40
+- `Optimizer`: Adam
+- `Loss Function`: Sparse Categorical Crossentropy
+- `Metrics`: Accuracy

+#### Additional notes:
+- **Emissions Tracking**: The emissions tracker ensures the environmental impact of the model training process is monitored and logged, promoting awareness of carbon footprints in machine learning practices.

 ## Evaluation